 MG is a service officer and now a senior corporate advisor.
-A prolific writer with thousands of articles and publisher of two novels.
+A prolific writer with thousands of articles and publisher of 6 novels.

 Draupadi and sex with the Snake God Visaku